Meet "Laura" the delivery robot - ITS anchor project

 Public transport to extend robot's delivery range

 Given the boom in online sales and deliveries, Laura could ultimately reduce the volume of traffic.
 Public transport could extend the robot's parcel delivery range.
 "The TaBuLa shuttle acts as a mother ship, drives the delivery robots close to their actual destination, lets them off at bus stops to drive the last mile.
 The robot delivers the goods and gets back on the bus again," Hinckeldeyn noted.
 The shuttle thus extends the robot's delivery range.

 Laura at the ITS World Congress

 The choice of Lauenburg was by no means coincidental.
 "The TaBuLa-Shuttle project, which started in 2018, tests autonomous driving in small towns," said Hinckeldeyn.
-The medieval old town with big pavements, narrow alleys, winding streets with steep and long hills and a busy main road dotted with traffic lights poses several interesting challenges for researchers.
+The medieval old town with wide pavements, narrow alleys, winding streets and long, steep hills and a busy main road dotted with traffic lights poses several interesting challenges for researchers.
 Tests of the delivery robot's driving behaviour on Lauenburg's cobblestones are underway, but an attendant still has to steer Laura manually.
 "At the same time, we are rolling out the various functions of autonomous driving and are working on legal approval."
 Everything should be ready in time for the ITS World Congress, which should be another challenge for Laura.
 "Let's see how Laura navigates a sea of legs," he remarked.